 Tonight's red post collection features Meddler with a developer blog that goes in-depth with the concept of Meaningful Choices, a community spotlight on fanmade Playtime with Gnar webcomics, Ghostcrawler commenting on player feedback and a few experimental changes that may come to the PBE in a few months, and more!

-The developer blog series continues, this time with Meddler discussing the design value of Meaningful choices and what that means for summoners!
+The developer blog series continues, this time with Meddler discussing the design value of Meaningful choices and what that means for summoners!"Hey all,

 It's time for another entry in our ongoing series on the Design Values of League of Legends!
 Today we've got Lead Champion Designer Andrei "Meddler" Van Roon, here to talk about meaningful choices in League of Legends.
 This is a topic that goes fairly deep, so let's just let him get started!"